 All of which means there’s a fair amount to cover here, making it a good distraction from everything that’s going on.
 I haven’t been sponsored or gifted by anyone to mention them, and all opinions are my own.
 So I hope you enjoy!

 In February I went to see Magic Goes Wrong at the Vaudeville Theatre, with a touch tour and audio description.
-We even got to meet the cast as well.
-The Olivier-nominated show has been written by Mischief Theatre, in collaboration with world renowned illusionists Penn & Teller.
-And it’s really good, I laughed a lot throughout.
-It’s the second show I’ve seen by this group, the first being The Comedy About A Bank Robbery, which I saw back in 2018.
-I just have The Play That Goes Wrong to tick off in the West End now.
+This Olivier-nominated show is a production by Mischief Theatre, who are also responsible for The Comedy About A Bank Robbery (which I saw back in 2018) and The Play That Goes Wrong (which I’ve yet to see).

-Staying with Mischief Theatre though, and I also bought the Series 1 DVD of their sitcom The Goes Wrong Show.
+Staying with Mischief Theatre, I also bought the Series 1 DVD of their sitcom The Goes Wrong Show.
 I’ve mentioned it before, but in the show they attempt to put on a different play each week, with wonderfully farcical results.
 It’s very funny, with great gags and choreography that build throughout each episode.

 There are some very clever staging setups, including an undersized courtroom and sets at 90 degree angles, and all the actors are great.
 It takes a lot of preparation and skill, from the writers and cast and production crew, to do things ‘wrong’ in the right way like that, so it’s very impressive.
 They’ve turned it into a fine art.